Convening Notice for Annual General Meeting of Shareholders

 II.
 AGENDA

+The AGM will consider and vote on the agenda points listed below.
+Please refer to ” to find detailed information about these proposals.

-- To elect the Chair of the AGM and to empower the Chair to appoint the other members of the bureau of the meeting.
-[Note]
+- To elect the Chair of the AGM and to empower the Chair to appoint the other members of the bureau of the meeting. []

 - To receive the management reports of the Board and the reports of the external auditor on the annual accounts and the consolidated accounts for the year ended December 31, 2021.